Segment data and estimate models for each segment

 row vectors, giving the orders and delays for each input.

 For an ARMA model of a time series

 z = y; nn = [na nc];

 kth row contains the parameters corresponding

 k.
-This is analogous to the output argument
+This is analogous to output estimates

 the corresponding model parameters that have not yet been segmented.